-E. Stanley Jones School of World Mission and Evangelism
+E. Stanley Jones School of Mission and Ministry

 In fall, 1983, Asbury Seminary began classes in the E. Stanley Jones School of World Mission and Evangelism.
 Today, the ESJ School serves the world Christian movement as a graduate school with an intercultural approach to teaching missiology and evangelization.

 Like any graduate school of mission, the E. Stanley Jones School of World Mission and Evangelism prepares people for mission in the two-thirds world.
 Furthermore, the School offers courses in the several standard fields within the study of mission— such as mission theology, mission history, cultural anthropology, missional leadership, religious studies, development studies, evangelism and church growth.

 The School, however, is also intentionally distinctive in several respects.
 The curriculum’s focus includes the new mission fields of North America and Europe which have emerged with the secularization of the West.
 The curriculum prepares students to evangelize, as well as serve, the peoples of the earth in their cultural and religious contexts.
 The curriculum prepares students for culturally relevant service and witness in other cultures, as well as their own.
 The curriculum includes a range of courses in communication, evangelism, church growth, church development, church renewal, religious studies, mission history and theology, cross-cultural discipling, leadership and change agent.
 In preparing graduates for faithful and effective mission, the students learn to approach mission amidst the distinctive regions, cultures, religious traditions, world views, and the social, political and economic struggles of today’s shrinking planet and the changing world church.

 The School’s purpose is to prepare evangelists, church planters, missionaries, national leaders, pastors, mission leaders, mission teachers, evangelism leaders, evangelism teachers, communicators, executives and scholars for the apostolic mission of the church.